Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 ```bash
 tar -czf tunnel-client-data.tar.gz -C ./tunnel-client-data .

 ./spctl files upload tunnel-client-data.tar.gz --output tunnel-client-data.json --filename tunnel-client-data.tar.gz

 ./spctl workflows create --tee 1 --solution 76 --solution 80 --data tunnel-client-data.json --storage 23 --orders-limit 10 --min-rent-minutes 60
 ```

 ### 5. DNS setup

 Download the result of Tunnel Server launched at [Step 1](/developers/deployment_guides/llm#1-launch-tunnel-server).
 It should contain IP which you will need to add to DNS of your server.
-Please follow the instructions that are available in the third section of [Deploy tunnel in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run#set-up-dns) guide.
+Please follow the instructions that are available in the section [Set up DNS](/developers/deployment_guides/tunnels/manual_run#set-up-dns) of Node.js with Tunnels guide.